-The North Star copper deposit shows significant fracturing and jointing of the host rocks resulting in broken ground that is below the water table (water saturated) and permeable.
+Excelsior's method of extraction will be ISR of copper in oxidized, mineralized bedrock that lies 300 feet to 800 feet beneath of alluvial basin fill.
+The basin fill is typically above the water table and most of the oxidized mineralization is below the water table.
+The North Star copper deposit shows significant fracturing and jointing of the host rocks resulting in broken ground that is below the water table (saturated zone) and permeable.
 The copper silicates and oxides occur preferentially as coatings on the fracture planes and as veinlets or matrix fill to the broken fragments.
-This should result in preferential exposure of the copper minerals to any lixiviant (the liquid medium used for metal extraction), thus reducing the amount of acid consumed by the un-exposed gangue rocks.
+This should result in preferential exposure of the copper minerals to leaching solution, thus reducing the amount of acid consumed by the un-exposed gangue rocks.
 The above features, combined with the large size of the deposit, suggest ISR is a viable approach to mining.